History of Austin, Texas: Learning to live with the Colorado River

 Between 1880 and 1920 Austin's population grew threefold to 34,876, but the city slipped from fourth largest in the state to tenth largest.
-The state's surging industrial development, propelled by the booming oil business, passed Austin by.
+The state's surging industrial development, along with Columbus Marion "Dad" Joiner striking oil 257 mi east of Austin in Kilgore, spawning at the worlds largest oil field, the East Texas oil boom, helped propel Texas’s booming oil business, passed Austin by.
 The capital city began boosting itself as a residential city, but the heavy municipal indebtedness incurred in building the dam resulted in the neglect of city services.
 On December 20, 1886, the Driskill Hotel opened at 6th and Brazos, giving Austin its first premier hotel.
 The hotel would close and reopen many times in subsequent years.
 In 1905 Austin had few sanitary sewers, virtually no public parks or playgrounds, and only one paved street.
 Three years later Austin voters overturned the alderman form of government, by which the city had been governed since 1839, and replaced it with commission government.
 Wooldridge headed the reform group voted into office in 1909 and served a decade as mayor, during which the city made steady if modest progress toward improving residential life.
 The Littefield and Scarborough buildings at 6th and Congress downtown also opened that year, representing the city's first skyscrapers.
 In 1910, the city opened the concrete Congress Avenue Bridge across the Colorado River and, by the next year, had extended the streetcar line to South Austin along South Congress Avenue.
 The fostered development south of the river for the first time, allowing for development of Travis Heights in 1913.

 In 1918 the city acquired Barton Springs, a spring-fed pool that became the symbol of the residential city.
 Upon Wooldridge's retirement in 1919 the flaws of commission government, hidden by his leadership, became apparent as city services again deteriorated.
 At the urging of the Chamber of Commerce, Austinites voted in 1924 to adopt council-manager government, which went into effect in 1926 and remains in effect today.
 Progressive ideas like city planning and beautification became official city policy.
 A 1928 city plan, the first since 1839, called upon Austin to develop its strengths as a residential, cultural, and educational center.
 A $4,250,000 bond issue, Austin's largest to date, provided funds for streets, sewers, parks, the city hospital, the first permanent public library building, and the first municipal airport, which opened in 1930.
 A recreation department was established, and within a decade it offered Austinites a profusion of recreational programs, parks, and pools.